Pqlet/Looped-Transformer-exps/README.md

    python scripts/model_probe.py --lr 0.001 --target-mode "Wols" --n-gpus 0 --wandb-name "Prob-base-hyp1"
    ```
     2.3.
 To plot the probing MSE refer to the notebook `model_probing_plot_result_point2.ipynb`
-4) To plot and compare with baseline methods, refer to notebooks in the `jupyter_notebooks` folder.